 When a brand-new ship is ready to set sail, it is “commissioned.”
-The event is arranged by the ship’s builders and shareholders, and serves as a public declaration that the vessel is seaworthy and ready for voyage.
+The event is arranged by the ship’s builders and shareholders and serves as a public declaration that the vessel is seaworthy and ready for the voyage.
 The commissioning is the launching point of the ship’s active service.

 A commissioning service is an important time for both a missionary and his or her sending church.
 Not only does it reaffirm their commitments to each other, it provides a time to rejoice and give thanks together before the missionary leaves for the field.

 Commissioning services can be held as part of a regular church service or as a stand-alone event.
 But, what if you have never planned or even attended a commissioning service?
 Where do you begin?

 Outlined below are some starting points for planning a commissioning service that will be meaningful to both the missionary and the church.
 For even more tips and resources, download our complete guide to a commissioning service.